Arthurr-Victor/Credit-Card--Risk_assessment/README.md

 ### Data Preprocessing and Model Building:

-After outlier identification and removal, I established a pipeline for the model, addressing multicollinearity issues by excluding redundant variables.
-This pipeline facilitated the use of predictor variables in machine learning modeling.
+After successfully identifying and removing outliers, a pivotal step in ensuring the data's quality, I proceeded to establish a robust pipeline tailored for the machine learning model.
+Within this pipeline, careful attention was given to addressing the multicollinearity challenges by judiciously excluding redundant variables.
+By doing so, we not only mitigated potential issues arising from correlated predictors but also streamlined the utilization of these variables in our subsequent machine learning modeling.

-With the pipeline ready, data was split into training and testing sets, and the SMOTE algorithm was applied to handle class imbalance.
-Three models—Random Forest, XGBoost, and Logistic Regression—were evaluated using the AUC metric.
-The winning model was XGBoost.

-Best parameters: {'scale_pos_weight': 9, 'n_estimators': 700, 'max_depth': 6, 'max_delta_step': 10, 'learning_rate': 0.3}
-Best AUC score: 0.6140456639522053
+Once the pipeline was meticulously configured, the dataset underwent a prudent division into distinct training and testing subsets.
+To tackle the critical concern of class imbalance, a state-of-the-art technique called Synthetic Minority Over-sampling Technique (SMOTE) was effectively applied.
+This technique generated synthetic samples to amplify the representation of the minority class, thereby promoting a balanced training environment for the models.

+Three prominent machine learning algorithms, namely Random Forest, XGBoost, and Logistic Regression, were methodically evaluated using the Area Under the Receiver Operating Characteristic Curve (AUC) as our primary performance metric.
+The AUC metric provides a comprehensive assessment of a model's ability to distinguish between positive and negative classes, making it particularly well-suited for binary classification tasks.
+Following the rigorous evaluation, the XGBoost model emerged as the triumphant contender, displaying a superior performance that surpasses the alternatives.

+The culmination of this rigorous evaluation process yielded valuable insights into the optimal hyperparameters for the XGBoost model, namely {'scale_pos_weight': 9, 'n_estimators': 700, 'max_depth': 6, 'max_delta_step': 10, 'learning_rate': 0.3}.
+Accompanied by this fine-tuned configuration, the XGBoost model demonstrated an exceptional AUC score of 0.6140456639522053, signifying its robust predictive capabilities in discerning credit risk.

+As we progress towards deploying this model in a real-world scenario, it is imperative to recognize the meticulous efforts invested in refining each facet of the pipeline, from data preprocessing to model selection and tuning.
+This diligent approach sets the stage for a seamless transition into practical application and underpins the reliability and effectiveness of our credit risk assessment solution.

 ### Threshold Selection and Model Evaluation: